wragge/trove-data-guide/other-digitised-resources/how-to/get-collection-items.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# HOW TO: Get a list of items in a digitised collection
+# HOW TO: Get a list of items from a digitised collection

 ````{card}
 On this page